nunomazer/angularagrant/README.md

 ## AngularJS - Laravel - Vagrant

-Bash shell provisioner for Vagrant box to install Larabas-AngularJS development environment.
+Bash shell provisioner for Vagrant box to install development environment cabable of installing and work with Laravel and AngularJS.

 # Environment